bsovs/Fall2024-Internships/README.md

 # Fall2023-Internships (COMING SOON)

 Collection of Fall 2023 tech internships!
-(COMING SOON)

 Shoutout to GitHub user **[bsovs](https://github.com/bsovs)** and **[The Pitt CS Club](https://github.com/pittcsc)** for developing the initial framework and list.